Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Example Problems

 \section{Example Problems}

 To demonstrate the advantages of the DAIR method over direct collocation, three example problems are presented to focus on different aspects.
 All problems are transcribed using the toolbox \texttt{ICLOCS2} \cite{ICLOCS2}, and solved with interior point NLP solver \texttt{IPOPT} \cite{wachter2006implementation} to a relative convergence tolerance (\texttt{tol}) of $10^{-9}$.
-In \texttt{ICLOCS2}, both state and input trajectories are continuous trajectories inside a single phase, but allowed to be discontinuous with a multi-phase setup.
+The current version of \texttt{ICLOCS2} has an experimental implementation of the DAIR transcription method for the purpose of proof-of-concept.